 Scratching can be an emotional release for your cat no matter what his age, Johnson-Bennett says.
 “When your cat is anxious, happy, excited or frustrated, he can release some of that built-up emotion by scratching.
 Think of the times you’ve seen your cat scratching on an object after a nap or when you’ve come home from work.
 You may even have noticed him scratching after an encounter with a companion cat.
 This emotional release through scratching is healthy for the cat.”

 Don’t worry: As Johnson-Bennett says, don’t be alarmed if your cat suddenly races through the house to begin furiously scratching his post.
 Instead, be grateful that he prefers his post to your favorite lounge chair.

-Do this: Because your cat needs to stretch his muscles when he scratches, make sure the post is tall enough for him to stretch out.
-While those cute little posts at the pet store may work well for a young kitten, your senior cat needs a taller post so he can stretch to his full length.
+Do this: Because your cat needs to stretch his muscles when he scratches, make sure the scratching post is tall enough for him to stretch out.
+While those cute little scratching posts at the pet store may work well for a young kitten, your senior cat needs a tall scratching post so he can stretch to his full length.
 If his post isn’t tall enough, your cat will likely seek out a taller place to scratch — including your fabric headboard.

 A lifelong cat owner, Stacy N. Hackett writes frequently about cats, cat breeds and a range of pet-related topics.
 The inspiration for her writing comes from her four cats — Jack, Phillip, Katie and Leroy —and her Cocker Spaniel/Labrador Retriever mix, Maggie.